Health insurance in Switzerland, explained calmly for new expats

 Premiums depend on several factors

 Monthly premiums vary depending on your canton, provider, insurance model, and deductible.
 That is why two expats in Switzerland can pay different amounts even if both have basic insurance.
+Many expats use platforms like HelloSafe to compare health insurance options based on their situation.

 This is one of the biggest recurring monthly costs many expats underestimate early on.